What is a Level Production Strategy and How Does it Work?

 Another disadvantage of the level production strategy is that it can be severe.
 This is because businesses must commit to producing a certain amount of product, even if customer demand changes.
 This can make it difficult for companies to respond to changes in the market.

-The level production strategy can also be expensive.
+The level production strategy is a pricy undertaking.
 This is because businesses need the necessary resources (e.g., labor, materials, etc.) to produce the product.
 Additionally, companies need to consider the costs associated with holding inventory.

 Conclusion